Research Team

 jvianna@uc.cl

-Juliana is a Biologist from the Pontificia Universidad Católica of Minas Gerais, Brazil, with a Master in Ecology, Conservation and Wildlife Management from the Federal University of Minas Gerais, Brazil.
-She received a PhD in Biological Sciences with a mention in Ecology at the Pontificia Universidad Católica de Chile.
+Juliana is a Biologist from the Pontifical Catholic University of Minas Gerais, Brazil; Master in Ecology, Conservation and Wildlife Management from the Federal University of Minas Gerais, Brazil; PhD in Biological Sciences, mention in Ecology from the Pontifical Catholic University of Chile.

 Lab Manager, Researcher